-This is part one of a three part guest post edition featuring Parisian book activities by Christina Hamlett.
+This is part one of a three-part essay featuring Parisian book activities by Christina Hamlett.

 There’s much to be said about walking in the Paris rain with the one you love.
 When those April showers are suddenly accompanied by high winds and chilly temperatures, what better place to seek shelter from an afternoon storm than behind the doors of a beckoning bookstore?
 The City of Light certainly has no shortage of them, each with their own unique “stories” to tell.